-We also get some of the procedural history of the case, as well as a citation to the specific law that was alleged to have been violated, 15 U.S.C. § 45(a)(2).
+We also get some of the procedural history of the case, as well as a citation to the specific law that was alleged to have been violated, $15~\mathrm{U.S.C.}~\S~45(a)(2)$.

 The court references "summary judgment," which is a way that courts resolve a case where the facts are not in dispute, and the only question is how the law plays out under the facts.
-This means we avoid the complicated step of figuring what actually happened in the case, which is discussed a little more below.
+This means we avoid the complicated step of figuring what the actual facts are, which normally is done through a trial.